bchimagine/ms-lesion-segmentation/README.md

 - root
 	- data
 		- modified_data		   (Put your data here, only if resample is False and you don't want to resample)
+			- XXX_000.nii
+			- XXX_001.nii
+			- XXX_002.nii
+			- ...
 		- prediction		   (Your predictions will be saved here)
+			- XXX_prediction.nii
 		- raw_data		       (Put your data here, only if resample is True and you want to resample)
 			- XXX_000.nii
 			- XXX_001.nii
 			- XXX_002.nii